Tuition and Bill Payment Information

 Tuition and fees for the University of Maryland, College Park, are listed in the next section.
 The university requires that all deposits and fees be paid by stated deadlines, or penalties must be imposed.
 Many potential administrative difficulties can be avoided if students carefully follow published procedures and notify the appropriate office(s) of any changes that might affect their financial obligation to the university.
 This includes updating your email address so communication concerning your billing is prompt, and notifying the Office of Student Financial Services and Cashiering of changes of address so that mail affecting the student's financial relationship with the university will not be delayed or returned.

-College Park sponsors a deferred-payment plan for the Fall and Spring semesters only.
-Information regarding the Terp Payment Plan is available by calling 301-314-9000 or 1-888-313-2404 or at billpay.umd.edu.
+A deferred-payment plan for Fall and Spring semesters is available during a set enrollment period.
+Information regarding the Terp Payment Plan is available at billpay.umd.edu/Tpp

 All charges incurred during a semester are payable immediately.
+Future registration privileges for active students is granted once the balance on the account is below $250.
 Returning students will not be permitted to complete registration until all financial obligations to the university, including library fines, parking violations, and other penalty fees and service charges, are paid in full.

 Payment for past due balances and current semester fees is due on or before the first day of classes.
-Students who register in advance must pay their bills in full prior to the general registration period.
-Students who register after the initial registration period are required to make full payment by the due date indicated to avoid cancellation of their enrollment and loss of their classroom seats to other students.
+Students who register after the initial registration period are required to make full payment by the due date indicated to avoid cancellation of their term enrollment.

 Although the university bills students monthly, it cannot assume responsibility for their receipt.
 Students are reminded that it is their responsibility to notify the University of any change in their email address.
 If a student bill is not received on or before the beginning of each semester, it is the student's responsibility to obtain a copy of the bill.
 To check your account balance or view your monthly billing statement go to billpay.umd.edu and choose "Access Account" or go to the Financial Service Center, 1135 Lee Building.
 The office is open Monday, Tuesday, Thursday, and Friday from 8:30 a.m. to 4:30 p.m. and on Wednesday from 9:30 a.m. to 4:30 p.m.

-All checks or money orders should be made payable to the University of Maryland for the exact amount due.
+All checks or money orders should be made payable to the University of Maryland for the exact amount due and not including any payment in excess.
 Student's name and student's University ID number should be written on the front side of the check.
 University grants and scholarships will be posted to the student's account.
 However, the first bill mailed prior to the beginning of each semester may not include these credits.

 Students are urged to check their residence hall and dining service agreements for procedures for cancellation of reservations and for deadlines for receiving refunds of deposits.
 Refunds cannot be made after these deadlines, even if the student decides not to attend the University of Maryland, College Park.

 Students will incur a late payment fee in the event of failure to pay a balance on their student account by its due date.
-A late payment fee of $10.00 or 5%, whichever is higher, will be assessed in addition to the total past due amount.
-An additional 1.5% finance charge will be charged monthly if the account is not settled.
+A late payment fee of 5% or $10.00, whichever is higher, will be assessed on the total past due amount once per Fall and once per Spring term.
+An additional 1.5% fee will be charged monthly thereafter on the past due account balance.

-Students who fail to pay the indebtedness during the semester in which delinquency occurs will be ineligible to register for subsequent semesters until the debt and the penalty fees are cleared.
+Students who fail to pay the indebtedness during the semester in which delinquency occurs will be ineligible to register for subsequent semesters and not be permitted other university privileges including obtaining official transcripts until the debt and the penalty fees are cleared.

-In the event a student with a delinquent account becomes registered for a future semester, the account must be settled in full prior to the onset of the future semester, to avoid cancellation of registration.
+In the event a student with a delinquent account becomes registered for a future semester, the account must be settled in full prior to the onset of the future semester, to avoid cancellation of registration for that upcoming term.

 The state has established, under legislative mandate, a Central Collections Unit (CCU) within the Department of Budget and Fiscal Planning.
 The university is required by state law to refer all delinquent accounts to the State Collections Unit.
 Please note that Maryland law allows the Central Collections Unit to intercept state income tax refunds for individuals with delinquent accounts, and that CCU is authorized to notify a National Credit Bureau of the delinquency at the time the account is referred to it for collection.